ZerdBG3/RAW/Features.md

   - Level 3 (Thief): Second-Story Work now replaces Jump for a Dexterity-based version
 * Wizard:
   - Level 1 (Abjuration School): Arcane Ward subsequent abjuration casts after the first of the day provides the correct `2*Spell Level THP`
+  - Level 1: Arcane Recovery is only usable during a Short Rest

 ## Actions
 * Hide is an action (from bonus action)